-A number of friends and I were quite keen to summit Mt.
+Some friends and I were quite keen to summit Mt.
 Michener but were worried about the limited window of opportunity afforded by shifting ice conditions; so when all the necessary stars finally aligned, those of us who could went for it.
-It just so happened that the necessary conditions fell into place on Valentine's Day this year.
-So instead of enjoying a romantic breakfast in bed, or running around to finalize a flower delivery or dinner plans at a fancy restaurant, I found myself on the icy shores of Lake Abraham at 6am in the morning with Steven.
+It just so happened that the necessary conditions fell into place on Valentine’s Day this year.
+So instead of enjoying a romantic breakfast in bed, or running around to finalize a flower delivery or dinner plans at a fancy restaurant, I found myself on the icy shores of Lake Abraham at 6 am in the morning with Steven.

 The ice this morning was in fantastic shape, clearly a foot and a half to two feet in thickness, and with very little snow to conceal any weak spots.
 We quickly made our way across the 2km width of the lake to the distant shore while occasionally stopping to take advantage of the unique photography opportunities afforded by the crossing.

 From the distant shore, it is important to head for the correct ascent ridge.
 As seen in this photograph, the northern ridge of Mt.
 Michener fans out like a trident as it descends the mountain, and of the three options, you'll want to climb the smaller ridge on the climber's right (west).
 We saw no trail leading from the shore to the treeline of this ridge (although there was some flagging), but thankfully the bushwhacking was fairly easy, and only the occasional snow covered slab provided any difficulty.